 Sasraku’s works are bound up in emotional memory, and dwell on how we understand or connect deeply to rural environments and their potential energy.
 Moving between opposing scales and poles of the British Isles, she harnesses technological processes to glitch and disrupt traditional rural ideologies, whilst also recognising that history, tradition and myth frame our responses to her work.

 Tanoa Sasraku (b.
-1995, Plymouth, based in London, UK) graduated from Goldsmiths College (2018) and is commencing her studies at the Royal Academy Schools in 2021.
-Recent solo and group exhibitions include A Tower to Say Goodbye, presented by General Release at the Chelsea Sorting Office (2021); Recession Grimace, Klosterruine, Berlin; Tanoa Sasraku: O’Pierrot, LUX Moving Image, London (both 2020); Resist: be modern (again), John Hansard Gallery, Southampton; Nashashibi / Skaer – Thinking through other artists, Tate St Ives (both 2019).
+1995, Plymouth, based in London, UK) graduated from Goldsmiths College (2018) and is currently studying at the Royal Academy Schools.
+Recent solo and group exhibitions include Testament, Goldsmiths CCA, London (2022); A Tower to Say Goodbye, presented by General Release at the Chelsea Sorting Office (2021); Recession Grimace, Klosterruine, Berlin; Tanoa Sasraku: O’Pierrot, LUX Moving Image, London (both 2020); Resist: be modern (again), John Hansard Gallery, Southampton; Nashashibi / Skaer – Thinking through other artists, Tate St Ives (both 2019).
 Her moving image works have been screened at the BFI Southbank, as part of the 18th London Short Film Festival (2021); Selected X, VideoClub online and touring (2020); Berwick Film and Media Arts Festival, Berwick-upon-Tweed (2019).
 In 2021 she was awarded the Arts Foundation Futures Award for Visual Arts.